Lennox Lewis: Second reign as WBC heavyweight champion

-Lewis–Holyfield rivalry
+Undisputed heavyweight champion

 Lewis vs. Holyfield

 On 13 March 1999, Lewis faced WBA and IBF title holder Evander Holyfield in New York City in what was supposed to be a heavyweight unification bout.
-Lewis fought a tactical fight, keeping Holyfield off balance with a long jab and peppering him with combinations almost at will.
-Although most observers believed Lewis had clearly won the fight, the bout was declared a draw, to much controversy.
+Lewis fought a tactical fight, keeping Holyfield off balance with a long jab and peppering him with powerful combinations throughout the bout.
+Although most observers in the media believed Lewis had clearly won the fight, the bout was declared a draw, to much controversy.

 The raw statistics of the fight suggested the bout belonged to Lewis, who landed 348 punches compared to Holyfield's 130.
 Lewis also out-jabbed Holyfield 137 to 52.
 Judge Eugenia Williams, who scored the fight in Holyfield's favour, said she saw Lewis land fewer punches than Holyfield.
+The camps of both fighters agreed to an immediate rematch with both fighters receiving equal purses of $15 million dollars.

 Lewis vs. Holyfield II

 The sanctioning bodies ordered a rematch.
-Eight months later in Las Vegas (13 November 1999), the two men fought again in a more open and entertaining contest than the original fight, with the two boxers having some heavy exchanges from rounds six to nine.
+Eight months later in Las Vegas (13 November 1999), the two men fought again in a more competitive contest than the original fight, with the two boxers having some heavy exchanges from rounds six to nine.
 The punch stats however still clearly favoured Lewis, who landed 195 punches to Holyfield's 137, although Lewis landed 119 power shots and 76 jabs, showing a definite shift in his tactics from the first fight, when he focused more on the jab.
-This time the three judges scored the fight unanimously (115–113, 116–112 & 117–111) in favour of Lewis, who became undisputed heavyweight champion of the World.
+This time the three judges scored the fight unanimously (115–113, 116–112 and 117–111) in favour of Lewis, who became undisputed heavyweight champion of the World.
 The British public voted Lewis the 1999 BBC Sports Personality of the Year.

-Lewis's thoughts on both Holyfield fights
+Though not as contentiously disputed as in their first bout, the result of the rematch was also challenged as numerous media sources and observers felt Holyfield should have won a decision or kept his unified championship with a draw.
+Some writers and reporters speculated that the verdict for Lewis had been a form of retribution for the controversial results of the prior bout.